RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 ### **Additional Notes and Tips**

 - **UUIDs in Development**:
-  - If you’re using copies of an existing Drupal site's configuration YML files from the Config/sync directory (e.g., you did a `drush config:export`) of the database settings of an existing site, the exported YAML files will include UUIDs.
+  - If you’re using copies of an existing Drupal site's configuration YML files from the Config/sync directory (e.g., you did a `drush config:export`) of the database settings of an existing site, the exported YML files will include UUIDs.
 Before including them in a recipe to leverage all the settings in them configure how you like them, remember to manually remove the `uuid` key unless you specifically need to enforce the same UUID across environments.

 - **Existing Sites**:
   - If applying a recipe to an existing site with a content type already in it (e.g. a `blog` in the examples through this documentation), you may need to either: